 Abilify also carries two black box warnings, which the FDA mandates for serious hazards.

-One advises that Abilify is not approved for treatment of dementia-related psychosis.
-A review of 17 controlled trials of Abilify and three similar medications — Zyprexa (olanzapine), Risperdal (risperidone) and Seroquel (quetiapine) — found the drug-treated patients dying at a rate of about 4.5%, compared to a rate of about 2.6% in placebo groups.
+A review of 17 controlled trials of Abilify and three similar medications — Zyprexa (olanzapine), Risperdal (risperidone) and Seroquel (quetiapine) — found patients treated with the drug died at a rate of about 4.5 percent, compared to a rate of about 2.6 percent in placebo groups.

-The other warns of increased suicide risk in children, adolescents and young adults with major depressive or other psychiatric disorders, based on the results of trials of nine antidepressant medications, including Abilify.
+The other warns of increased risk of suicidal thinking and behavior in children, adolescents and young adults taking antidepressants.
+This warning is based on the results of trials of nine antidepressant medications, including Abilify.